Abnaxos/meldioc/docs/building-blocks.md

 implement everything, various parts of a feature may be implemented at different places to keep things flexible.

-Although Compose doesn't require this, it's recommended to always have a feature interface.
+Although Meld doesn't require this, it's recommended to always have a feature interface.

 ```java